andkob/BTree-gene-sequence-project/README-submission.md

 # Reflection

-Provide a reflection by each of the team member (in a separate subsection)

 ## Reflection (Andrew Kobus)
 Working on the GeneBank B-Tree project has been a highly educational and somewhat challenging experience.
 Throughout this project, I have developed a deeper understanding of how B-Trees function, especially in the context of managing large datasets such as genetic information.
 Initially, the task of parsing gene bank files and correctly inserting sequences into a B-Tree felt daunting; however, implementing the process improved my ability to manage file I/O operations and understand binary search trees more intricately.